Robust earnings spur European stocks higher

 Bucking the trend, shares in pharma group Sanofi sank 10.6 percent after posting weaker-than-expected quarterly sales.
 It blamed pressure on prices within its lucrative diabetes business.

-Italian stocks pared gains after the release, but recovered into the close.
+Italian stocks pared gains after the release, having been as much as 2.2 percent higher.

-Guardian's Latif said better than expected business confidence data had boosted the FTSE MIB, although it remains down around 7 percent in October as Italy struggles for growth.
+Guardian's Latif said better than expected business confidence data had boosted the FTSE MIB in early trade, although it remains down 7.4 percent in October as Italy struggles for growth.

 Shares in French auto parts maker Montupet surged as much as 14 percent in brisk volume on Tuesday after news agency Bloomberg reported that the company was exploring a sale of its business.